gdbecker/PersonalLearning/UdemyTypeScriptCompleteDeveloperGuide/18_ReactFunctionalComponents/README.md

 ### Other Notes

 - Will the file contain a React component or any kind of JSX?
-  - Use the extention '.tsx'
+  - Use the extension '.tsx'
 - No JSX?
   - Use the extension '.ts'